SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 ![Initializr Explore](images/initializr-explore.png "https://start.steeltoe.io")

-If interacting with web services are more of your foray, then Initializr's rest endpoints are the place to be.
-You won't be missing out on any options the UI offers, as it uses the endpoints internally.
-On a Windows desktop powershell's Invoke-RestMethod will interact perfectly.
+If interacting with web services are more of your fancy, then Initializr's REST endpoints are the place to be.
+You won't be missing out on any options the UI offers, as the UI uses the endpoints internally.
+On a Windows desktop, powershell's Invoke-RestMethod will interact perfectly.
 Just provide the endpoint address, method, and outfile.
 If you're generating a new project all it's metadata can be included in the body.

-If you're on Linux or Apple desktop a terminal session using curl or http is also very simple.
-Similar to powershell provide the appropriate options and metadata to receive the generated zip.
+If you're on Linux or Apple desktop a terminal session using `curl` or `http` is also very simple.
+Similarly to powershell, these commands provide the appropriate options and metadata to receive the generated zip.

-Through either the web UI or the rest endpoints Initializr will get your microservices going fast.
+Through either the web UI or the REST endpoints, Initializr will get your microservices going fast.
 Which means you'll be checking in a production ready service in no time!